SEO For Law FirmsSafe. Sustainable. Transparent.

 “Any links intended to manipulate PageRank or a site’s ranking in Google search results may be considered part of a link scheme and a violation of Google’s Webmaster Guidelines.
 This includes any behavior that manipulates links to your site or outgoing links from your site.” – Google on Link Schemes

-In order to protect yourself against buying an illusion if you are convinced that you need to work with an agency, we recommend that you insist the agency keep a log of every “off-site” action they perform for you, complete with links, so you can audit their work.
+If you work with an SEO agency, in order to protect yourself against buying an illusion, we recommend that you insist the provider keeps a log of every “off-site” action they perform for you, complete with links, so you can audit their work.
 That way you’ll be able to see what they have done, and put an immediate stop to it if it involves link schemes.
 If they refuse to do this, you can bet that it’s because they weren’t planning on doing anything in the first place, or the things that they were planning on doing were bad.

 The most common scenario is when a non-attorney SEO provider alters text that has legal meaning and substitutes different keywords that the layman SEO person views as synonyms, but that carry different legal significance.
 Another common scenario is trying to optimize using comparative language such as “the best lawyer” or in describing an attorney as a “specialist” or “expert” in contravention to the applicable state ethics rules.